TehShrike/abstract-state-router/readme.md

 - `router` defaults to an instance of a [hash brown router@3.x](https://github.com/TehShrike/hash-brown-router/).
 The abstract-state-router unit tests use the [hash brown router stub](https://github.com/TehShrike/hash-brown-router/#testability).
 To use pushState, pass in a hash brown router created with [sausage-router](https://github.com/TehShrike/sausage-router).
 - `throwOnError` defaults to true, because you get way better stack traces in Chrome when you throw than if you `console.log(err)` or emit `'error'` events.
 The unit tests disable this.

-## stateRouter.addState({name, route, defaultChild, data, template, resolve, activate, querystringParameters, defaultParameters})
+## stateRouter.addState({name, route, defaultChild, data, template, resolve, activate, querystringParameters, defaultParameters, canLeaveState})

 The addState function takes a single object of options.
 All of them are optional, unless stated otherwise.